Flu Prevention Tips for Older Persons - A Guide to Staying Safe

 Respiratory Symptoms Like Coughing and Sore Throat

-Loss of Appetite and Possible Digestive Upset
+Reduced Appetite and Stomach Upset

 Preventing the flu involves adopting simple yet effective habits.
 Here are five tips to help reduce the risk of catching the flu.

-1. Get a Seasonal Flu Vaccine
+1. Get Your Seasonal Flu Vaccine

 2. Practise Regular Hand Hygiene